AlanCoding/django-ansible-base/docs/apps/opa/APP_DESIGN.md

 For a user request involving `(resource, action)`:

 1. if `user.is_superuser`, bypass and allow all
-2. resolve effective policies: traverse `User -> OPAGroups -> Roles -> Policies` for the target `(resource, action)`
+2. resolve effective policy IDs: traverse `User -> OPAGroups -> Roles -> Policies`, collect deduplicated list of policy PKs
-3. deduplicate the resulting clause list
-4. send OPA request with `(user_id, is_superuser, resource, action, policies)`
+3. send OPA request with `(user_id, is_superuser, resource, action, policy_ids)`
-5. OPA evaluates the policies against its Rego rules (resolving `value_type`, e.g. `principal_user_id`)
+4. OPA looks up the referenced policies from its cached data (`data.dab_opa.policies[pk]`), filters by resource/action, resolves `value_type` (e.g. `principal_user_id`), and returns resolved clauses
-6. receive resolved clauses from OPA
+5. receive resolved clauses from OPA
-7. compile clauses into Django `Q(...)`
+6. compile clauses into Django `Q(...)`
-8. apply to queryset
+7. apply to queryset

-Policy resolution happens in Django at request time.
-OPA is a stateless evaluator that receives the user's effective policies with each request.
+Policy definitions are cached in OPA (pushed on Policy create/modify/delete).
+Per-request, Django resolves which policy IDs apply to the user and sends just the IDs.

 ---

 ## 10. OPA boundary

-## 10.1 Rego is static, policies are per-request
+## 10.1 Rego is static, policy definitions are cached

 The Rego policy loaded into OPA is a **static set of rules** that defines how to evaluate policies.
 It does not encode any user/group/role data.

+Policy definitions are cached in OPA at `data.dab_opa.policies`, keyed by PK.
+They are pushed via `PUT /v1/data/dab_opa/policies` whenever a Policy is created, modified, or deleted.

-OPA receives the user's effective policies with each request in `input.policies`.
-Django resolves these at request time by traversing `User -> OPAGroups -> Roles -> Policies` and deduplicating.
+Per-request, Django resolves the user's effective policy IDs by traversing `User -> OPAGroups -> Roles -> Policies` and sends them as `input.policy_ids`.
+OPA looks up the referenced policies from its cached data.

 The Rego rules handle:

 * `is_superuser` bypass
+* policy lookup by PK from cached data
+* resource/action filtering
 * `principal_user_id` substitution (resolving the value type at eval time)
-* OR combination of matching policies (iterating over `input.policies`)
+* OR combination of matching policies
 * object attribute matching (tier 2)
 * related object checks (tier 2)

-OPA is stateless — it stores no policy data between requests.

 ---

 ## 10.2 OPA request format

-Each request includes the user's effective policies:
+Each request includes the user's effective policy IDs:

 ```json
 {